 The register is intended to speed up development and ensure everyone is aware of the extent of brownfield land potential in the district.
 It will also be used during the Local Plan review.

-We are now looking at identifying sites for part 1 of the register.
+We are now looking at identifying sites for part 1 of the register for December 2018.

 If you have previously developed land or buildings which you think have the potential to be used for housing in the future and meet the NPPF definition of ‘previously developed land’ (above), then we would like to hear from you.
 This information will then be added to our existing sources of information on brownfield land, including information we already have in our Housing & Economic Land Availability Assessment (HELAA).

 This will enable us to gain a full and comprehensive understanding of the extent of available and suitable previously developed land in the district.

 In accordance with the regulations, sites should be:

 Information about potential sites should be provided by completing and returning the Brownfield Land Register Site Submission Form.
 You are asked to use the form to provide details of sites to ensure consistency of information.
 Site submissions should also include a map showing clearly the site’s boundaries.Download Form

 You can complete the form on your computer, save it and email it to us on the address below or print it out for completion and post it to us.
 Please remember to include a map.

 Post: Planning Policy, Wyre Forest House, Finepoint Way, Kidderminster, Worcestershire, DY11 7WF

 Completed forms should be returned to us by 5pm on Wednesday 31 October 2018.